wearevero/canary/README.md

 </a>
 </p>

-# The Veronique's Stack
+# Canary

-***We Believe, Every Piece of Jewerly Tells a Radiant Story.***
+**_We Believe, Every Piece of Jewerly Tells a Radiant Story._**

 VR is a boilerplate that ready-to-use for production.
 The good news is, this project is build on top of [Laravel](https://laravel.com) — Laravel is a web application framework with expressive, elegant syntax.

 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development.